lqc/thinkcspy/source/classes_and_objects_II.rst

     print("box: ", box)
     print("bomb: ", bomb)

-To specify the upper-left corner, we have embedded an object within an object!
+To specify the upper-left corner, we have embedded a Point object (as we used it in the previous chapter) within our new Rectangle object!
 We create two new ``Rectangle`` objects, and then print them producing::

     box: ((0, 0), 100, 200)